awslabs/aws-well-architected-labs/Cost/Cost_Fundamentals/200_4_Cost_and_Usage_Analysis/README.md

-# Level 200: Billing Analysis
+# Level 200: Cost and Usage Analysis

 ## Introduction
  This hands-on lab will guide you through the steps to setup a platform to analyze your cost and usage reports.
 The skills you learn will help you perform analysis on your cost and usage, in alignment with the AWS Well-Architected Framework.